 What Space Is Already Available?

-It is time to put all of the above considerations together.
-In light of your needs and desires, take a look at the space you may have available to you right now.
 If you won't be working intensively, you may be able to create a studio from a spare bedroom.
-Or perhaps there is a porch on your house that you could enclose and make into a studio.
+Perhaps there is a porch on your house that you could enclose and make into a studio.

 For higher levels of involvement, you may consider converting outbuildings on your property or perhaps your garage.
 You may even decide to build a freestanding studio.